Some minerals are especially important for distance runners.

 The recommended daily iron intake is 10 grams per day for men and 15 grams for pre-menopausal women.
 Iron deficiency is easily avoided through adequate intake of iron-rich foods including tuna, chicken, and beef.
 Vegetarians and light meat eaters may need to supplement, but consult your doctor before taking an iron supplement since excessive iron intake is toxic.
 In addition, all runners should have their iron levels tested annually by a physician.

-It is, however, a good idea to consume sodium during prolonged exercise—especially in the heat.
-Doing so helps prevent blood volume from decreasing as a result of sweat losses, and this in turn helps preserve cardiac efficiency.
+It is, however, a good idea to consume sodium during prolonged exercise — especially in the heat.
+Doing so helps prevent blood volume from decreasing as a result of sweat loss, and this in turn helps preserve cardiac efficiency.
 Sports drinks such as Accelerade and Cytomax are formulated to provide the optimal amount of sodium during exercise.

 Zinc is present in all of the body’s enzymes and it plays an essential role in gene expression, which is the source of many positive fitness adaptations to exercise training.
 A number of studies have demonstrated the importance of adequate zinc intake to exercise performance.
 For example, a 2005 study published in the American Journal of Clinical Nutrition reported that a low-zinc diet increased heart rate and respiratory stress during exercise in a group of volunteers.
 That’s because zinc is a critical component of an enzyme that helps remove carbon dioxide from the blood.